foam-framework/foam2/doc/guides/Dao.md

 Javascript functions specified return types:

     Promise<object> find(id);
-    Promise<object> put(obj);
+    Promise<object> put(object);
-    Promise remove(obj);
+    Promise         remove(object);

     Promise<Sink> select(sink, skip, limit, order, predicate);
-    void removeAll(sink, skip, limit, order, predicate);
+    Promise       removeAll(skip, limit, order, predicate);

     //TODO: listen?
     void pipe(sink);

-Most of these operations are asynchronous, indicating completion by resolving the returned promise. `select` will call `put(object)` events on the given sink until it is finished, then call `eof()` and resolve the promise.
-You can respond to events in the sink as they happen, or wait until the `select` is finished and use the sink when the promise is resolved.
+Most of these operations are asynchronous, indicating completion by resolving the returned promise. `select` will call `sink.put(object)` events on the given sink until it is finished, then call `sink.eof()` and resolve the promise.

-Some of the operations take a `sink`, whose interface is detailed below.
-Various functions on the `sink` are called asynchronously when operations are complete, and data is available.
+You can create a sink as an event handler, responding to events as they happen, or use a sink that accumulates the results and wait until the `select` is finished.
+When the promise resolves, your sink will be ready.

 ### Filtering DAOs